microsoft/surface-duo-app-samples/TwoNote/README.md

 ## Features

-This app supports a range operations related to notes, note categories, and note contents.
+This app supports a range of operations related to notes, note categories, and note contents.

 Notes can be created by clicking the floating action button in the list view.
 To delete a note, users can choose `Delete` from the overflow menu in the detail view of the note.
 To delete multiple notes at once, long-click on notes or choose `Select all` from the overflow menu in the list view.
 To share an individual note as an image, scroll to the desired section of the note when in the detail view and choose the `Share` option.